 The National Weather Service has issued a Winter Storm Warning for Colorado.

-Heavy snowfall is expected to impact the area throughout that time.
+High winds and heavy snowfall are expected to impact the area throughout that time.

-The 6-10 day outlook calls for above average precipitation and above average temperatures in Colorado.
+The 6-10 day outlook calls for above average precipitation and below average temperatures in Colorado.

 Additional Storm Info: